 Here are a few tips to help you build a better sleep routine:

 - Write down how many hours of sleep you get each night and how rested you feel.
 After a week, you should have a better idea how you’re doing.
+You can also try using an app to track your sleep.

 - Reserve the hour before bed as quiet time.
 Take a bath, read, or do something relaxing.
 Avoid heavy eating and drinking.